-When a business wants to operate under a name other than their legal name, the state of Utah, like most states, require the business to register their business name.
+When a business wants to operate under a name other than its legal name, the state of Utah, like most states, requires the business to register their business name.
 The registration requirement was designed to protect consumers from business owners hiding anonymously behind the name of a business.

 Who needs to register?

 The requirements and need to register an Assumed Business Name are organized under Utah Statutes UT Code § 42-2-5.
 Naming requirements vary depending on the type of business entity.